ayan631/javascript-new/README.md

 We can access our html file with the help of javascript's "window.document" object and its thousands of properties and functions.

 # Task Queue and Promise Queue:
 JavaScript uses a task queue, which makes it very fast.
 Promises in JavaScript use a different high-priority queue, also known as Promise Queue.

+# Promises:
+A promise is an object that represents the eventual completion or failure of an aynchronous operation and its resulting value.
+Apromise has 3 methods to handle its 3 states:
+i. then() -> executes when promise is resolved. ii. catch() -> executes when promise is rejected. iii. finally() -> executes when the promise is settled regardless of the outcomes.